Legacy email integrations in Flow Designer

 - To enable and disable the email integration, open the trigger and click the enabled/disabled toggle.

-See Email trigger for more information on email trigger authentication, email trigger outputs, and email trigger address.
+See Email Initiation trigger for more information on Email Initiation trigger authentication, outputs, and addresses.

-- The email recipients (the target names before the @) become the recipients in the Create Event step, matching the functionality of your legacy email integration.
+- The email recipients (the target names before the @) become the recipients in the alert step, matching the functionality of your legacy email integration.

-- The subject, body, and email sender are mapped as the content of the event, based on the settings of your legacy email integration -- if you had "Body" set to "HTML Body", the Body input in the Create Event step is mapped to the htmlBody output of the email trigger.
+- The subject, body, and email sender are mapped as the content of the alert, based on the settings of your legacy email integration -- if you had "Body" set to "HTML Body", the Body input in the step is mapped to the htmlBody output of the Email Initiation trigger.

 Take it a step further

-The move to Flow Designer lets you build flows around your email integration, either by adding steps between the trigger and the create event step or after the event is created.
+The move to Flow Designer lets you build flows around your email integration, either by adding steps between the trigger and the create event step or after the alert is created.

-You can connect steps after the create event step to pass information about the event into other systems further along in the flow.
-For example, you might want to post the conference bridge number for the event into the chat room you created in a previous step.
+You can connect steps after the create event step to pass information about the alert into other systems further along in the flow.
+For example, you might want to post the conference bridge number for the alert into the chat room you created in a previous step.

 You also have the ability to see if anything goes wrong after the email reaches xMatters using the Activity panel.